 In this video, you can see Qadri moderating for panels and roundtable discussions at business-focused events with tech or digital subject matter.
 As you watch her showreel, you can see that she is able to politely control the panel, as well as introduce the events well.
 That’s what you want from a moderator.

-3. SmartCuts Example – Geneva Health Forum.
+3. Fullframe Example – Geneva Health Forum.

-Finally, I’ve chosen an example by SmartCuts Creative.
+Finally, I’ve chosen an example by Fullframe Creative.
 Why?
 Mainly because it highlights how virtual events and moderation can still happen effectively.
 Having our event moderator in a studio, and the other speakers on the panel via zoom, gives the event a more professional feel.

 Conclusion

 And there you have it!
 Event moderation is a tough skill to master.
 Hopefully, you’ve understood that, if you are unable to hire a professional event moderator, know that you can still have people in-house who will have the communicative skills to deliver.
 If you want help with live events or event moderation, feel free to contact us now.
-SmartCuts Creative can give you the guidance you need for everything event moderation.
+Fullframe Creative can give you the guidance you need for everything event moderation.
 In addition, we offer high-quality media training sessions to enhance your public speaking skills.